gin113/test/README.md

 -clay
 -rion

-You automatically gain all 3 of these resources at all times.
-The higher your timber camp, claypit or iron mine is the more resources do you get.
+You automatically gain all 3 resources at all times.
+The higher your timber camp, claypit or iron mine level is the more resources you get.

-Aise from these resources theres also the population.
+Aside from these resources theres also the population which is calculated by your farm level.
 Upgrading Buildings and recruiting units for your troops will increase your total population.
+When your maximum population is reached you can no longer build or recruit units.

 ## Building

 In order to build you first need to figure out what you wanna build.
 It is recommended to upgrade timber camp, claypit and ironmine a lot in the beginning to get more resources.

+The command <code>!buildinfo</code> shows you all available upgrades and their cost.

-With the command !build building you can upgrade a building.
+With the command <code>!build building</code> you can upgrade a building.
+Once the upgrade started it will take some to complete.
+The build duration depend the level of the building and your HQ level.
+If your HQ level is higher, you can build faster.

 ### The Buildings

-Use the command !buildings to see all buildings and what they do.
+Use the command <code>!buildings</code> to see all buildings and what they do.

 ## Recruiting

-Once you have unlocked(Level 3 HQ) and built barracks you get access to units.
-You can recruit units by typing !recruit unitname amount.
+Once you have unlocked and built barracks(Level 3 HQ) you get access to units.
+You can recruit units by typing <code>!recruit unitname amount</code>.
 Keep in mind each unit has a value for attack and defense.
-You can find out more about units with the command !units.
+You can find out more about units with the command <code>!units</code>.

 ### TBA